-Wanting to get a TEFL job abroad but not sure where to start?
+Wanting to get a TEFL job abroad or online but not sure where to start?
 You’ve come to the right place!

 Once you’re TEFL qualified with an internationally-recognised TEFL certificate, the exciting bit of deciding where you want to teach English starts.
 Regardless of what sort of TEFL experience you’re after, there’s the perfect TEFL job out there for you – and we’re here to help you find it.

 Similar to when hunting for a job back home, you’ll be offered different pay opportunities, benefits and contracts with different TEFL jobs you apply for.
 Factors such as where in the world the TEFL job is, whether it’s in a school or language centre, and your level of qualification can all affect the amount you can earn in a TEFL job.